Example tooltip content.

 There are several resources available to support wheelchair users, including:

-We would love to hear your own stories of adventure in your wheelchair.
+We would love to hear your stories of your wheelchair adventures.
 Reach out to us by email at cpsn@cpsn.com.au or by phone at (03) 9478 1001.
+We're here to help.